 As part of our mission to ensure every child thrives in school, Panorama offers several ways to measure student experience.
-Our Student Check-Ins are a powerful, low-lift tool that your district can use to ensure immediate student needs are being met.
+Our Student Check-Ins are a powerful, versatile, low-lift tool that your district can use to ensure immediate student needs are being met.

 In order to meet—and respond to—these needs, teachers need to understand: